sugarvoid/down-mail/readme.md

 - [ ] Reset crashed mailboxes at start of day
 - [ ] Make rings move
 - [ ] Finish log for dog class
+- [ ] Prevent mailboxes and rocks spwaning at the same time